Home » Programs and Courses » Ultrasound Program

 Admissions Point System

 Applicants are deemed qualified on a point system.
-The highest-ranked (above a minimum) will be offered seats in the program.
+The highest-ranked candidates (above a minimum threshold) will be offered seats in the program.
 The top-scoring candidates will be brought in for the interview process.
 The following point system evaluates each applicant, showing the maximum score achievable.

 If an accepted applicant chooses to decline their seat in the upcoming term, they must reapply for admission in any future term.
-The applicant must go through the application process again, including meeting all current admission requirements and deadlines.
+The applicant must reapply through the application process, including meeting all current admission requirements and deadlines.

 Ultrasound Technology ProgramPossible Points